abergs/docs-playground/src/guide/js-client.md

 ## .isPlatformSupported()

-Call the static async `.isPlatformSupported()` method to check if the end-users device or browser supports platform authentication like Windows Hello, for example:
+Call the static async `.isPlatformSupported()` method to check if the end-users device or browser supports platform authentication such as Windows Hello, for example:

 ```js
 if (await Passwordless.isPlatformSupported() === true) {